exercism/v3/badges.md

 - **Lackadaisical:** Solve bob in five languages
 - **Team builder:** Create a team with 3 members
 - **Teammate:** Give team feedback to 5 solutions.
-- **Wednesday Warrior:** Only submit solutions on Wednesdays for 4 consecutive weeks

 ## To be implemented - but involve more code/effort